 A: Our trust programs are open to New York residents who are disabled as defined by Social Security Law Section 1614(A)(3) [42 USC §1382C(A)(3)].
 This includes people with disabilities and older adults who are unable to engage in substantial gainful activity (SGA) for a period in excess of one year due to a medically determined physical or mental impairment/s.

-A: Review the Trust Comparison Chart or visit the Our Trusts page for more information about each of our trust programs on this website.
-This Trust Comparison Chart may also be helpful.
-If you have additional questions or need assistance, please contact us and we will gladly help you determine the best trust for you or your loved one.
+A: Review the Trust Comparison Chart or visit the Our Trusts page for more information about each of our trust programs.
+If you have questions, please contact us and we will gladly help you determine the best trust for you or your loved one.

-A: You can open a pooled trust with NYSARC for as little as $300.
+A: You can establish a first party pooled trust with NYSARC for as little as $300.
 Other trust programs require larger initial deposits.
-For more information, review this helpful Trust Comparison Chart to compare our trust programs.
+See the applicable fee schedule or reference the Trust Comparison Chart to compare our trust programs.

 A: A pooled trust is easy and inexpensive to establish because approved trust documents are already in place.
 To get started, complete the Joinder Agreement (trust application) for the trust you would like to establish from Trust Documents.